terminalforlife/i3Config/README.md

 Installation instructions below were written with **Linux** in mind.

-Aside from the packages below, the list of which I cannot guarantee is up-to-date, there are a number of steps you'll need to talk before installing my i3-wm and associated files.
+Aside from the packages below, the list of which I cannot guarantee is up-to-date, there are a number of steps you'll need to take before installing my i3-wm and associated files.
 Open a terminal or start a new session, then enter the following commands to first back up any files these steps would have you overwrite.

 ```bash
 \printf -v Archive '%s/.B4-I3C_%(%F_%X)T.tgz' "$HOME" -1